Prathamesh2141/MazeSolver/README.md

 I am currently immersed in developing a Maze Solver project using Python.
 Leveraging the terminal and the random library, alongside other essential Python libraries, I am crafting a maze-solving algorithm.
 The project aims to create an efficient and adaptable solution for navigating mazes, providing a seamless experience through the terminal interface.
-Stay tuned for an exciting blend of code, algorithms, and maze-solving magic
+Stay tuned for an exciting blend of code, algorithms, and maze-solving magic.